missing-semester/videos/README.md

 is pretty simple; look at any of the processing scripts for any lecture video, and it should be clear how to make new ones.

-Right now, the DSL requires that all video streams are already synced with each other, which is e.g. the case with the MIT ODL lecture capture systems.

 To type-check the code, run:

 ```bash